agodemar/FlightMechanics4Pilots/docs/_mypages/0001c_anatomy-conventional-aircraft.md

   description="A wing and its profiles (sections)."
   %}

 The sections of a wing with planes parallel to the fuselage symmetry plane $x_\mathrm{B}z_\mathrm{B}$ have the shapes of airfoils.
-Wings owe to them its capacity to develop a lift force able to support the weight of the aircraft in flight, with a relatively small resistance.
+Wings owe to them their capacity to develop a lift force able to support the weight of the aircraft in flight, with a relatively small resistance.

 ## Wing-Fuselage definitions